rezarajan/sdc-traffic-sign-classifier/writeup_template.md

 ![Model D Accuracy][image11]

-**Note:** Tests are only performed _once_ for each model, after each model is trained.
+**Note:** Tests are only performed _once_ for each of Model C and Model D (since they are the best performers), after each model is trained.
 This is done to reduce bias when tuning each model.

 ### General Model Remarks
 It is clear from the model plots that introducing dropout significantly boosts the performance of the model.
 As compared to Model A, which has no dropout, the other models do not appear to overfit the training set, even with large epochs.
 Most notbale is that Model A does very much overfit the training set quite early in the training process, and therefore dropout is a necessity for improving model performance.

-Furthermore, Model C shows the best performance, at 98.30% validation accuracy, whereas Model D shows the second best performance at 97.00% accuracy.
-There difference in these two models primarily lies in the training dataset used, where Model D uses an extended dataset with augmented images.
+Furthermore, Model C shows the best performance, at 98.30% validation accuracy, whereas Model D shows the second best performance at 98.20% accuracy.
+The difference in these two models primarily lies in the training dataset used, where Model D uses an extended dataset with augmented images.
 The learning rate for Model D is also higher, at 0.0003 rather than the 0.0001 used for Model C. Further investigation into the performance of these two models may be necessary, since the performances are similar, but Model D has exposure to different data and may therefore, be more general.

 ---
 ### Test a Model on New Images

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Five images of German traffic signs are found on the web, and are cropped the size of 32x32px, as required by the model:
+Five images of German traffic signs are found on the web, and are cropped to the size of 32x32px, as required by the model:

 ![alt text][image12] ![alt text][image13] ![alt text][image14]
 ![alt text][image15] ![alt text][image16]